Reinforcement learning optimization of the charging of a Dicke quantum battery: Details on the Reinforcement Learning Method

 \section{Details on the Reinforcement Learning Method}

 In this appendix we first provide in Sec.~\ref{app:rl_setting} a general explanation of what Reinforcement Learning (RL) is (for an in-depth explanation of RL, we refer to Ref.~\cite{sutton2018}).
-We then explain in Sec.~\ref{app:rl_batteries} how we apply this method to the optimal charging of quantum batteries, and in Sec.~\ref{app:sac} we provide details on the specific algorithm we used, namely the Soft Actor-Critic method \cite{haarnoja2018,haarnoja2019}.
-At last, in Sec.~\ref{app:rl_implementation} we provide implementation details, such as the neural network architecture, the training method, and the value of the hyperparameters, used to find the results presented in the main text.
+We then explain in Sec.~\ref{app:rl_batteries} how we apply this method to the optimal charging of quantum batteries, and in Sec.~\ref{app:sac} we provide details on the specific algorithm we used, namely the soft actor-critic method \cite{haarnoja2018,haarnoja2019}.
+In Sec.~\ref{app:rl_implementation} we provide implementation details, such as the neural network architecture, the training method, and the value of the hyperparameters, used to find the results presented in the main text, and in Sec.~\ref{app:rl_robust} we discuss the robustness of the method.